thejano/laravel-filterable/README.md

 The final step is enabling `PostsFilterable` to your model.

 There are 3 ways to enable it:
-1. You should do nothing :) It would enable all default Query Filters to your model.
+1. Do nothing :) It would enable all default Query Filters to your model.

-3. Pass it to the model, through returning the class path to `filterableClass()` method.
+3. Passing Filterable class to `filterableClass()` method of the model.
 ```php
 <?php